mariushobbhahn/mariushobbhahn.github.io/_posts/2021-07-25-Against_degrowth.md

 We also see that China is a net exporter of CO2 emissions because the production-based CO2 emissions are larger than the consumption-based ones.

-China's energy mix is very fossil fuel based, especially when compared to the UK.
+China's energy mix is very fossil fuel-based, especially when compared to the UK.

 <figure>
   <img src="/img/Against_degrowth/Energy_mix_China.png"/>